 4. Pre Rup

-Pre Rup is a Hindu temple dedicated to Shiva.
-It was built in the latter half of the 10th century and constructed of brick, laterite, and sandstone.
-It is a large pyramid-shaped temple that has three tiers with the top tier having five towers.
-These towers represent the mountain peaks of Mount Meru, which is the center of the universe in Hindu mythology.
-Pre Rup means “Turning the Body” which refers to a type of ancient cremation.
+Pre Rup is a striking Hindu temple dedicated to Shiva, built in the latter half of the 10th century.
+Constructed using a mix of brick, laterite, and sandstone, the temple features a large pyramid-shaped structure with three tiers.
+The top tier holds five towers, symbolizing the mountain peaks of Mount Meru, which in Hindu mythology is considered the center of the universe.
+The name Pre Rup, meaning “Turning the Body,” refers to an ancient cremation ritual, suggesting that the temple may have served as a royal crematorium.

 5. Bayon